 - (3) San Carlos Island.
 The height of a structure may not exceed 35 feet above grade, except as provided for in section 34-2174.
 If seaward of the coastal construction control line, elevations may exceed the 35-foot limitation by three feet for nonconforming lots of record. - (4) Gasparilla Island conservation district.
 No building or other structure may be erected or altered so that the peak of the roof is more than 38 feet above the average grade of the lot or parcel on which the building or structure is located, or is more than 42 feet above mean sea level, whichever is lower. - (5) Greater Pine Island.
 No building or structure may be erected or altered so that the peak of the roof exceeds 38 feet above the average grade of the lot in question or 45 feet above mean sea level, whichever is lower.
 The term "building or structure," as used in this subsection, does not include a building or structure used for an industrial purpose. - a.
 "Greater Pine Island" means the area that is affected by Lee Plan Goal 14 as depicted on the Future Land Use Map and as described in section 34-2 of this code. - b.
 The provisions of section 34-2174(a) do not apply to Greater Pine Island. - c.
 Structures without roofs will be measured to the highest point on the structure. - d.
 No deviations from these height restrictions may be granted through the planned development process. - e.
-Any variances from these height restrictions require all of the findings in section 34-145(3) plus these additional findings: - 1.
-The variance must be fully consistent with the Lee Plan, including its specific provisions for Greater Pine Island. - 2.
-The relief granted by the variance must be the minimum required to offset the specific exceptional or extraordinary conditions or circumstances that are inherent to the property in question.
-The only exception is where the relief is required to maintain or improve the health, safety, or welfare of the general public (not just the health, safety, or welfare of the owners, customers, occupants, or residents of the property in question). - (6) All other islands.
+Any variances from these height restrictions require all of the findings in section 34-145(b)(3), with the sole exception being where the relief is required to maintain or improve the health, safety, or welfare of the general public (not just the health, safety, or welfare of the owners, customers, occupants, or residents of the property in question). - (6) All other islands.
 The height of a structure may not exceed 35 feet above grade (base flood elevation).
 Except as provided in subsections 34-2175 (3), (4), and (5), the provisions of section 34-2174(a) do not apply to islands.
 No variance or deviation from the 35-foot height restriction may be granted. - (7) Airport hazard zone.
 Height limitations for the airport hazard zone are set forth in article VI, division 10, subdivision III, of this chapter.